 I practiced earlier today with a stickler of a conversation.
-I breathed through my nose and listened but reminded myself not to take anything to seriously.
+I breathed through my nose and listened but reminded myself not to take anything too seriously.

-After all there’s very little in this life that requires my fight-or-flight response.
+After all, there’s little in this life that requires my fight-or-flight response.
 I don’t know if my calm was ideal, but I was calm-like nonetheless.

 And later, once I arrived home, I had the joy of practicing with my cats, Stormy and Anna.
 Were they calmly sitting?
 No, not at all.

 The Christmas tree wasn’t either, now that it laid in a heap on the floor, broken ornaments haloing its still-glowing trunk.

 Needless to say, any calm I’d gained prior to this event left me.
 I stomped and shooed, trying to keep the pesky cats from destroying what remained while I salvaged what I could.